marklove5102/articles/Debugging_Windows_Dll_Problems/DebuggingWindowsDllProblems.md

 }
 ```

 While in theory the same code should work in 64-bit mode .... it doesn't.
 There appears to be a problem in v64-bit mode with `GetImageConfigInformation`.
-I have raised a ticket with Microsoft to see if they could fix this (see &#91;Developer Support Ticket&#93;.)
+I have raised a ticket with Microsoft to see if they could fix this (see [Developer Support Ticket 10890839]( https://developercommunity.visualstudio.com/t/GetImageConfigInformation-fails-on-x64-w/10890839).)

 However, we can still do the same thing ourselves, by manually walking the data structures.
 - Starting with the `FileHeader` in the loaded image we cast it to the correct 32-bit or 64-bit `IMAGE_NT_HEADERS` structure.